haskell/haskell-platform/download-website/index.markdown

 % Haskell Platform Download (Beta)
 %

-This is the beta release of the [Haskell Platform], version 2009.2.0.
+This is the beta release of the Haskell Platform, version 2009.2.0.

-The Haskell Platform is a blessed library and tool suite for Haskell.
+The Haskell Platform is a blessed library and tool suite for Haskell, along with installers for a wide variety of systems.
 The contents of the platform are specified here: [Haskell: Batteries Included].

-The platform saves you the task of picking and choosing the best libraries to use for a task, and distros that support the Haskell Platform can be confident they're fully supporting Haskell as the developers intend it.
+The platform saves you the task of picking and choosing the best Haskell libraries and tools to use for a task.
+Distro maintainers that support the Haskell Platform can be confident they're fully supporting Haskell as the developers intend it.
+Developers targetting the platform can be confident they have a trusted base of code to work with.

-The platform takes the best software from [Hackage], providing a comprehensive, stable and mature base for Haskell projects to work from.
-Every system supporting Haskell needs to ship with the Haskell Platform suite.

 Please note that this is a beta release.
 We do not expect all the installers to work perfectly and we would appreciate feedback.
 Issues